georggie/upc-sdm-first-lab/README.md

 The picture below represents the proposed solution for the domain in the task.
-Two main criteria for deriving such a model are the optimization of queries in part B, and correct domain semantic modeling.
+Two main criteria for deriving such a model are the optimization of queries in part B, and correct semantic modeling of a domain.

 ![graph-model](https://i.imgur.com/MsvJhtT.png)